muchdogesec/arango_cti_processor/README.md

 Where;

-* `--database` (required): the arangoDB database name where the objects you want to link are dound.
+* `--database` (required): the arangoDB database name where the objects you want to link are found.
 * `--relationship` (optional, dictionary): you can apply updates to certain relationships at run time.
 Default is all.
 Note, you should ensure your `database` contains all the required seeded data.
 User can select from;
 	* `capec-attack`
     * `capec-cwe`